 There are a huge number of talented young Irish players making their way in the game at the moment, dotted across clubs in Ireland, the UK, and even further afield.

 The nature of footballing development is changing in this country, with youth prospects now often being forced longer to make the move to England.
-Others are even opting for moves elsewhere, with the likes of Cathal Heffernan and Kevin Zefi moving to AC Milan and Inter Milan respectively.
+Others are even opting for moves elsewhere, with the likes of Kevin Zefi moving to Inter Milan.

 Despite this, there are still some top young talents at English clubs.
 We have attempted to identify the best Irish player coming through at each Premier League team.